dansmyers/IntroToCS/Projects/1-Aesthetics_Image_Filters_and_AI/README.md

 You can use any of these to complete this assignment.
 They all offer reasonable free plans.

 - Claude is generally the best for programming and writing, but it has relatively tight limits on the free plan.
 This may not be a problem if you don't need to use it continuously.
 - ChatGPT is strong all around and has supports more features for images and voice.
-Old versions of the free plan limited you to the GPT-3.5 model, but that has now been upgraded to the GPT-4o model.
+Old versions of the free plan limited you to the GPT-3.5 model, but that has now been upgraded to the GPT-5 model.
 ChatGPT is a good option if you find Claude too restrictive.
 - You can use Copilot through your Rollins login as part of our Office 365 subscription.
 - Gemini currently has less mindshare than the other major models, but that might change as Google rolls our more features.

-I recommend starting with Claude and then switching to ChatGPT-4o if you need to.
+I recommend starting with Claude and then switching to ChatGPT if you need to.

 ## Warm-up Questions